NORTH WEST ISLAND TRIPS No. 1 & 2

 Exploring the island: One of the first things we did as soon as we had made camp, was to explore the island.
 The island could be entirely walked by walking on the beach for about half hour.
 The island consisted of white coral sand blown up by the action of the sea.
 The island was near the centre of a very large elongated coral reef several kilometres long.
 This reef was covered by several metres of water at high tide or completely exposed at low tide.
 Shallow sand coloured tidal pools interlaced this tidal flat with some of the pools up to one meter deep and several meters across.
 Often bright green parrot fish would scuttle out from the shallow waters to hide under the overhanging coral of these deeper pools.

-One of the first things we immediately noticed, was that the whole island was a mutton bird rookery (Shearwaters).
+One of the first things we immediately noticed, was that the whole island was a mutton bird rookery (Shearwaters) See this website.
 Their underground burrows littered the whole island.
 The birds burrowed everywhere in the soft grey coral sand under the entire pisonia forest.
 They burrowed down then turned the burrow parallel with the surface for up to two or three metres to the nesting chamber.
 Walking through the pisonia forest, was a tortuous process of falling intermittently into new and old burrows.
 It was a bit tedious, extracting oneself out of the continuous and sudden subsidence.

 Mutton Birds: Early one morning we noticed mutton birds streaming out from the western side of the island to go out to sea on their daily fishing forages.
 On another morning, several of us got up very early to investigate this phenomena.
 What we found was very unusual … the birds were coalescing together in black snakelike lines from all over the island and gathering at this central point on this western side ….
 As the trees were so thick and they couldn’t fly from branch to branch like other birds and needed a gliding vantage point to take off.